All About Sandwich Courses in UK

 IELTS is an International English Language Testing System which assesses your English proficiency with four different modules: Listening, Reading, Writing and Speaking.
 This test is taken by the candidates who aspire to go abroad to settle or for study purpose and this test is widely accepted across the globe.

-IELTS Speaking is one of the most challenging modules for the candidates from a non-English speaking country.
+IELTS Speaking is one of the most challenging modules for candidates from a Non-English speaking country.
 IELTS Speaking test consumes 11-14 minutes depending on the interviewer who is a trained certified examiner.
 This test comprises of three sections:

 This is also called an introduction round where the examiner asks you the questions related to you, your likes and dislikes followed by ‘whys’.
 The examiner starts the test by his/her brief introduction which is followed by the candidate’s introduction and verification.
 All the questions asked in this section are familiar.

 A topic is given with the prompts or key points and candidate is expected to speak about it for two-minutes after a minute given for preparation.
 This is the turning point of Speaking Test where the examiner gets the chance to ascertain your level of English.
 This is a one-way conversation.